vastec/ember-unused-components/README.md

 Future Plans and Ideas for the lib:
  - ignore directories
- - address dependent "unused" component problem (check (Best Practices)[#best-practices])
+ - address dependent "unused" component problem (check [Best Practices](#best-practices))
  - removal done by script
  - removal of component with all its dependencies

-If you feel like you need this functionality please raise an issue or event better Contribute!
+If you feel like you need this functionality please raise an issue or event better [Contribute](#contributing)!

 Contributing
 ------------------------------------------------------------------------------